 THE VALUE OF ERROR

 True Error is unintended loss which manifests as our mortal existence, and our moral crisis.
 Our mortality is not the intent of death, but it creates our personal annihilation.
-This personal destiny leaves each of us vulnerable to fear and condemnation because as conscious individuals we are descendants of previous existence where each of us is innocent of creating our mortal destiny, but vulnerable to condemning our connection with others who “created us to die” without our permission.
+This personal destiny leaves each of us vulnerable to condemning our connection with innocent others who “created us to die” without our permission.
 Our “error” is our ownership of blame for mortality which is not the power over death; it is our power over cruelty.
-Our cruelty is the belief that any individual is not consciousness itself.
-My research derives from an abyss of miscommunication with respect to our vulnerability to cruelty caused by the broken rhythm in our consciousness that is TIME.
-With respect to Time our identity is I/WE; we are participants in a relationship with life and others, not a definition of right and wrong.
-With respect to vulnerability, “I am” has the power of free will and the option to not care about “we” because none of us create our existence.
-It is forced upon us by someone else.
-At worst, this freedom creates mockery: the entitlement to not care.
+My research derives from an abyss of miscommunication caused by the broken rhythm in our consciousness.
+This broken rhythm creates our identity as I/WE where we are participants in a relationship with life and others, yet have no power to create our own existence.
+What we own is the power to choose whether to care about our existence and how much.
 Our parents create our lifetime and hope we cherish our existence; and every newborn baby has the power to mock that hope.
 So where does trust derive its reassurance for hope?
 In the same brokenness that offers mockery: our mortality.
 Humanity is capable of witnessing mortality, but we are not capable of witnessing the state of death, nor is "God/sentient consciousness" because death would be the lack of all consciousness and all possible consciousness.
 Death has no witness.
 Mortality has many witnesses and is the presence of potential and individuality.
 We cannot live without mortality.
-Understanding this difference dissolves cruelty/mockery because it disempowers loss.
-A mortal being inherits previous existence/consciousness and is the witness to the change that creates but not to death nor to the ability to escape its own consciousness.
+Understanding this difference dissolves cruelty/mockery because it disempowers loss associated with mortality and empowers our trust in others who also don't have the answer to death, but can share in the living experience of being mortal.